yaseminsavas/COMP537-Term-Project/README.md

 4. Run the main.py file

 - Note1: For all images in CelebA-HQ, refer this link: https://github.com/switchablenorms/CelebAMask-HQ
-- Note2: If you want to download all of the dataset, I followed the steps in this repository for the dataset: https://github.com/LynnHo/AttGAN-Tensorflow
+- Note2: If you want to download all of the dataset, I followed the steps in this repository for data & used the pre-given model weights: https://github.com/LynnHo/AttGAN-Tensorflow

 References: